Ren Needs Help!: Plot

 Ren adapts to his new surroundings when all patients, who are mostly recurring characters from the series, are summoned to group psychotherapy.
 Their psychiatrist is Dr. Sloth, a literal sloth who takes what seems like forever to settle in his seat and start the session.
 The first to speak out, the Fire Chief, repeats conspiracy theories he has of the institution, including the near-inedible food and that the President of the United States is fake, dons a fake suit and makes speeches on the moon.
 Dr. Sloth does not actually make notes, instead completing a crossword to feign effort.
 Muddy Mudskipper does not discuss his problem, instead provokes the shaven yak into mania with the word "cheese", who then grates his buttocks with a grater before being taken away and returning in a straitjacket.
 It is time for Ren to state his problem, admitting that he violently reacts to Stimpy's stupidity.
 Given the event that led to him being institutionalized, the others patients and Dr. Sloth try to avoid him and tell him to go to bed.
 After a dejected Ren leaves, the patients ironically make progress as they discuss with Dr. Sloth about Ren in a civilized way with no conflicts.

 At night, Ren sleeps under the Fire Chief in a bunk bed, where he writes a letter to Stimpy; he hopes Stimpy can read and will visit.
 Months later, Ren takes his lunch, expecting actual food but only to be served creamed corn by Muddy.
 Stimpy does visit him with an infant; this attempt in therapy backfires as the infant resembles the ugly prison officer.
 The following meal, he finally snaps after months of eating creamed corn; this makes the Fire Chief reply with cheese, which provokes the yak to grate his buttocks again.
 In a sudden moment of rationality, he tells everyone they are merely idiots with traumatizing pasts, which makes the trio feel better about themselves; they gratefully escape the compound, while Ren, the only actually insane individual in the institution, is captured.
-He is lobotomized, dressed in a fake suit, proclaimed the President of the United States and transported to the Moon.
+He is lobotomized, dressed in a fake suit, proclaimed the President of the United States, resembling as President Ronald Reagan, and transported to the Moon.
 He makes a speech where "We begin bombing in five minutes", as the episode ends.